History of Tenrikyo: Death of Nakayama Miki

-On February 18, 1887, the foundress of Tenrikyo, Nakayama Miki, died at around two o'clock in the afternoon, after a performance of the Service.
+On February 18, 1887, the founder of Tenrikyo, Nakayama Miki, died at around two o'clock in the afternoon, after a performance of the Service.

 On February 25, 1887, a funeral for Nakayama Miki was conducted, with over 10,000 people in attendance.
 Initially, she was buried in the graveyard at Zenpuku-ji (善福寺, a Buddhist temple in modern-day Tenri City), along with other members of the Nakayama family.
 However, in 1892, Tenrikyo followers, led by Nakayama Shinnosuke, constructed a new cemetery on Mount Toyoda (豊田山), and the ceremony for her reburial was held on December 13.
 The reburial ceremony was attended by over a hundred thousand people.

 Under the Shinto Main Bureau

 A petition for the legal recognition of a church was sent to the government office of Tokyo prefecture.
 On April 10, 1888, the governor of Tokyo approved this petition, establishing Tenrikyo Church Headquarters as a "sixth class" church belonging to the Shinto Main Bureau (神道本局 Shinto Honkyoku).
 The legal authorization removed the threat of suppression and allowed followers to seek permission to establish branch churches and to gain official recognition for missionary work.
 Later in 1888, Koriyama and Yamana were established as the first two branch churches under Tenrikyo Church Headquarters.

 On April 6, 1891, the Shinto Main Bureau changed Tenrikyo's designation from a "sixth class" church to a "first class" church.